IslamElkosha/Telemedicine/AUTHENTICATION_FIX_SUMMARY.md

 # Authentication Fix Summary

-## Problem Identified
+## Problems Identified & Fixed

+### Issue 1: Missing user_profiles Entry
+The patient test user was missing a record in the `user_profiles` table, causing login to fail when the system tried to load the user's profile information.

+**Fixed by:** Adding the missing user_profiles record for patient@test.com

-The 401 Unauthorized errors on Edge Function calls were occurring due to missing or invalid JWT tokens in the Authorization headers.
+### Issue 2: 401 Unauthorized on Edge Functions
+Edge Function calls were failing due to missing or improperly configured JWT tokens in the Authorization headers.

+**Fixed by:** Adding comprehensive authentication headers and detailed logging

 ## Changes Implemented